okuramasafumi/alba/README.md

 ## Supported Ruby versions

-Alba supports CRuby 3.0 and higher and latest JRuby and TruffleRuby.
+Alba works with CRuby 3.0 and higher and latest JRuby and TruffleRuby.
+However, Ruby 3.0 is not actively tested, so use it at your own risk.

 ## Documentation